 Advertising costs are expensed as incurred.
-Advertising costs are included in program expenses on the statements of functional expenses, and were \$30,772 and \$12,255, for the years ended December 31, 2021 and 2020, respectively.
+Advertising costs are included in program and fundraising expenses on the statements of functional expenses and were \$31,411 and \$30,772, for the years ended December 31, 2022 and 2021, respectively.

 Recognition of Donor Restrictions